-Newborns may be large because the parents are large or because the mother has diabetes or is obese.
+• Newborns may be large because the parents are large or because the mother has diabetes or obesity.

-Gestational age refers to how far along the fetus is.
-The gestational age is the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
+Gestational age refers to the number of weeks of pregnancy.
+The gestational age is determined by counting the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
 This time frame is often adjusted according to other information doctors receive, including the results of early ultrasound scans, which give additional information regarding the gestational age.
 A baby is estimated to be due (the due date) at 40 weeks of gestation.

 At a gestational age of 40 weeks, boys who weigh more than about 9 pounds 4 ounces (4.2 kilograms) are large for gestational age (LGA).
 Girls who weigh more than about 9 pounds 1 ounce (4.1 kilograms) are LGA.
 Doctors use published growth charts or computer apps to evaluate babies at other gestational ages.